aeturrell/coding-for-economists/wrkflow-version-control.md

 - `_build/*`, which says to ignore any (this is what `*` does) file in the `_build` directory
 - `coverage.xml`, which is an automatically generated file that tracks how much of a code base is covered by tests, but which doesn't need to be tracked as part of the project.

 You can create a `.gitignore` file by running `touch .gitignore` on the command line and then adding contents with a text editor.
-Or, if you're using Github to initialise a repository, then it will suggest `.gitignore` files from a big roster of templates.
+Or, if you're using GitHub to initialise a repository, then it will suggest `.gitignore` files from a big roster of templates.

 A typical `.gitignore` file for a Python project, that excludes some files that get generated when Python runs but don't contain the code from your scripts, can be found [here](https://github.com/github/gitignore/blob/main/Python.gitignore).
-This is what Github will offer if you choose their Python template.
+This is what GitHub will offer if you choose their Python template.

 These are the rules for ignoring files; they should be written on different lines in the `.gitignore` file: